wellcometrust/timeline/README.md

 However, the code controlling the main user interface only deals in [`moment`](https://github.com/timrwood/moment) objects.

-The timeline loosely employs the [Provider Model](http://en.wikipedia.org/wiki/Provider_model), which abstracts the date parsing out to `wellcomeTimelineProvider.js`.
+The timeline loosely employs the [Provider Model](http://en.wikipedia.org/wiki/Provider_model), which abstracts the date parsing out to [`wellcomeTimelineProvider.js`](https://github.com/wellcomelibrary/timeline/blob/master/src/js/wellcomeTimelineProvider.js).

 Providers could be created to work with any arbitrary date format that can be converted to [`moment`](https://github.com/timrwood/moment) objects.

 ### Project

-The timeline project is split into `/src` and `/build` directories, with a `build.ps1` PowerShell script in the root of the project which combines and minifies the various JavaScript files into `/build/embed.min.js` and `/build/wellcomeTimeline.min.js`.
+The timeline project is split into `/src` and `/build` directories, with a [`build.ps1`](https://github.com/wellcomelibrary/timeline/blob/master/build.ps1) PowerShell script in the root of the project which combines and minifies the various JavaScript files into [`/build/embed.min.js`](https://github.com/wellcomelibrary/timeline/blob/master/build/embed.min.js) and [`/build/wellcomeTimeline.min.js`](https://github.com/wellcomelibrary/timeline/blob/master/build/wellcomeTimeline.min.js).

 To get the project running on localhost, create a website pointing to the `/src` directory with a virtual directory called 'build' pointing to the `/build` directory.

-To debug individual scripts, open `/src/timeline.html` and comment out the `wellcomeTimeline.min.js` script and uncomment the scripts directly underneath.
+To debug individual scripts, open [`timeline.html`](https://github.com/wellcomelibrary/timeline/blob/master/src/timeline.html), comment out [`wellcomeTimeline.min.js`](https://github.com/wellcomelibrary/timeline/blob/master/build/wellcomeTimeline.min.js) and uncomment the scripts directly underneath.